 Rarely accompanied by a cold sweat.

-Signs more typical of angina (severe pain in chest area) or heart attack include:
+Signs more typical of angina (severe chest pain from heart problems) or heart attack include:

 A feeling of fullness, tightness, or dull pressure or pain generally in the center of the chest.